ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-If at first you don't succeed, sky diving is not for you!
+I was in an 80's band called the prevention.
+We were better than the cure.

 [
-Mon Jul 28 00:33:18 UTC 2025
+Tue Jul 29 00:33:45 UTC 2025
  ]